mattrussi/gitlab-com-runbooks/docs/sentry/sentry-in-kube.md

 ![Sentry stats page showing events aren't getting processed](https://gitlab.com/gitlab-com/gl-infra/k8s-workloads/gitlab-helmfiles/uploads/77e6be93c01bbca7d65759ff2013529a/image.png)

 Check if the Snuba outcomes consumers are stuck on something - tail their logs using `k9s` or by running `kubectl logs deployment/sentry-snuba-outcomes-consumer --namespace=sentry`.
+If you don't see any logs (because they're too old), try restarting the deployment: `kubectl rollout restart deployment/sentry-snuba-outcomes-consumer --namespace=sentry`.

 ### Kafka